Infectious Disease Control

 Terms relating to transmission of infection

 Zoonosis – a disease that can be transmitted from animal to man (and vice versa).
 Examples include campylobacter, anthrax, Ebola, rabies and avian influenza.
-While prions that cause Bovine spongiform encephalitis are not usually considered to be microbes, the illness can still be classified as a zoonosis.
+While the prions that cause Bovine spongiform encephalitis are not usually considered to be microbes, the illness can still be classified as a zoonosis.

 Anthrax on a Scottish island

-For well over a century Bacillus anthracis has been investigated as a possible biological weapon: it can remain viable in unfavourable environments, it is easily dispersed and inhalation of spores can result in serious illness.
+For well over a century Bacillus anthracis has been investigated as a possible biological weapon: it can remain viable in unfavorable environments, it is easily dispersed and inhalation of spores can result in serious illness.

 In 1942, the British tested Anthrax bombs on the small, uninhabited Scottish island of Gruinard.
-In the 1980s, the level of contamination was falling, but it was estimated that the island would remain contaminated for another 50 years.
+By the 1980s, the level of contamination was falling, but it was estimated that the island would remain contaminated for another 50 years.
 Intense political pressure led to the decision to decontaminate it by irrigating with formaldehyde and seawater.
 Gruinard was declared safe in 1990, more than 50 years after the last test was carried out.

 Preventing Transmission of Infectious Disease